Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 This regulation was already part of federal OSFI guidance (Office of the Superintendent of Financial Institutions) and was quickly adopted by most lenders in the fall of 2023.

-[Note: A year later, OSFI removed uninsured mortgages from the renewal-switch requirement starting November 21, 2024.]
+[Update: OSFI later removed straight, stand-alone uninsured mortgages from the renewal-switch requirement as of November 21, 2024.]

 An estimated 2.2M mortgage renewals in 2024 and 2025 will run smack into higher mortgage rates.
 Interest rates coming down within that period will help decrease payment shock.